clementelliker/CarGenerator/README.md

 -the ccGan64_SA.ipynb uses the self attention mechanism

--I do not recommend to use the Different Augmentation because it is harder to get results and there is no noticable improvement
+-I do not recommend to use the Differential Augmentation because it is harder to get results and there are no noticable improvement

 <br/><br/>